 Year Invented: 1941

 The popularity of M&Ms is ironic considering that the colorful, candy-coated chocolate bits come in a bag.
 After all, Americans love the single handed, grip-and-rip convenience of candy bars.
 However, the real irony is that M&Ms may be the most convenient American candy of them all.

-Originally invented as a treat for soldiers during the Spanish American War, M&Ms live up to their tagline since they “…melt in your mouth and not in your hands.”
+Originally inspired by rations eaten by soldiers during the Spanish American War, M&Ms live up to their tagline since they “…melt in your mouth and not in your hands.”
 Now available in multiple flavors including white chocolate and fudge brownie with even more flavors sold at theme shops in destinations like Las Vegas, London and New York City, today’s M&Ms would make Frank Mars and Bruce Murrie (the original M and M) proud.

-Although all M&Ms colors taste the same, green M&Ms are rumored to have special romantic powers.
-Van Halen had a concert rider that required all brown M&Ms be removed in order to gauge whether concert promoters were actually following the band’s instructions.
+Although all M&Ms colors taste the same, some stand out from the mix.
+Green M&Ms are rumored to have special romantic powers.
+Meanwhile, Van Halen had a concert rider that required all brown M&Ms be removed in order to gauge whether concert promoters were actually following the band’s instructions.

 2. Reese’s Peanut Butter Cups

 Year Invented: 1928